MLopez-Ibanez/eaf/README.md

 these visualization tools and illustrates them with examples arising from practice.

+In addition, the package provides functions for computing several quality metrics, such as hypervolume, IGD, IGD+, and epsilon.

 **Keywords**: empirical attainment function, summary attainment surfaces, EAF differences, multi-objective optimization, bi-objective optimization, performance measures, performance assessment, graphical analysis,